Projects Related to the Dietary Guidelines

 Alcoholic Beverages and Health

 Alcoholic beverages and health remain a high priority topic.
-HHS and USDA are addressing the scientific reviews on this topic through efforts separate from the 2025 Dietary Guidelines Advisory Committee.
+For the process to update the next edition, USDA and HHS determined the topic requires a comprehensive review with significant, specific expertise.
+HHS and USDA are addressing the scientific reviews on this topic through efforts separate from the work of the 2025 Dietary Guidelines Advisory Committee.
 The scientific reviews on adult alcohol consumption and health are being conducted by a Department of Health and Human Services (HHS) Committee and the National Academies of Sciences, Engineering and Medicine (NASEM) working on complementary tracks.
 Both projects will include opportunities for public participation and will include external scientific peer review.
 These efforts are under way and slated to be completed by the end of December 2024.
 Each will result in a report with findings, not recommendations on alcohol consumption.
 These findings will be considered by HHS and USDA as the Departments develop the next edition of the Dietary Guidelines.

 While both evidence reviews will address the relationship between alcohol and health, there are key distinctions between the two, including some of the outcomes being examined and the methods being used to conduct the studies.
 The table below provides a comparison of the two studies.